liangyuanruo/eslint-plugin-typesafe/README.md

 ## Achieving maximal type safety

-Consider encoding failures in your program with a library such as [neverthrow](https://www.npmjs.com/package/neverthrow), or adopting functional programming with [fp-ts](https://www.npmjs.com/package/fp-ts).
+Instead of merely using TypeScript, consider encoding failures in your program with a library such as [neverthrow](https://www.npmjs.com/package/neverthrow), or adopting functional programming with [fp-ts](https://www.npmjs.com/package/fp-ts).

 ## Existing rules